cultureandempire/cultureandempire.github.io/cande.md

 And, in that same document, FinCEN stated explicitly that: "administrators and exchangers of convertible virtual currencies are money transmitters."

 Later in 2013, the government turned its attention to [Liberty Reserve](http://en.wikipedia.org/wiki/Liberty_Reserve), a digital currency business based in Costa Rica.
-[The Guardian reported](http://www.theguardian.com/world/2013/may/28/liberty-reserve-arthur-budovsky-arrested-spain) said, "Liberty Reserve appears to have played an important role in laundering the proceeds from the recent theft of some $45m from two Middle Eastern banks.
+[The Guardian reported](http://www.theguardian.com/world/2013/may/28/liberty-reserve-arthur-budovsky-arrested-spain) said, "Liberty Reserve appears to have played an important role in laundering the proceeds from the recent theft of some $45 million from two Middle Eastern banks.
 The complaint against one of the Dominican Republic gang members allegedly involved in the theft states that thousands of dollars' worth of stolen cash was deposited into two Liberty Reserve accounts via currency centres based in Siberia and Singapore."

 As Wikipedia reports, "the indictment charges the seven principal employees, as well as Liberty Reserve itself, with money laundering and operating an unlicensed money transmitting business, and seeks $25 million in damages.
 The charges were leveled using a provision of the Patriot Act, since Liberty Reserve was not an American company."

-Perhaps I'm just numbed, yet $45 million seems small peanuts when shutting down a network with a million users, handling over $6 billion since 2006.
+Perhaps I'm just numbed, yet the theft of $45 million seems small peanuts when shutting down a network with a million users, handling over $6 billion since 2006.
 And the story of Dominican Republic gang members flying to Siberia and Singapore to deposit literally thousands (yes, thousands) of stolen dollars seems straight out of a poor Hollywood script.
 Way too much precise yet irrelevant detail.
 Not to mention extraditing foreign citizens for breaking US laws outside of the US.
 Has the world accepted the role of the US as global policeman, enforcing its own laws anywhere it choses?

 Liberty Reserve allowed anyone to create an account without identifying themselves, hence the money laundering accusation.
 They held funds on behalf of others, hence the "money transmitting without a license" charges.
 However, I suspect the real reason they were taken down was simply because they refused to give the Spider access to their servers.